IntermediateTechnical SEO

 How does SSR differ from static site generation?

 SSR generates content on each request, whereas static site generation pre-builds HTML pages at build time, serving them on request.
+This means SSR is more suited for sites with frequently changing content, while static generation is ideal for stable content.

 What are the main SEO advantages of SSR?

 The main advantages are improved load times, better crawlability, and enhanced user experience, all contributing positively to SEO.
+Additionally, SSR can help ensure that users see the most current content, which is crucial for engagement.

 📚 Learn More About Server‑Side Rendering